Finding Calm in Chaos: Let Chill-Step Heal your Soul (Cheer Up!)

 It’s Latin hour on this post.
 Throw back a few cervezas, or even some tequila, and let loose.

 This is the latest from those searches.
-Between the bumping beat powering the group fitness class in the corner through their HIIT, to the slick sample of Ludacris’ “Saturday” the banger level of “Pakata” is undeniably over 9000.
+Between the bumping beat powering the group fitness class in the corner through their HIIT, to the slick sample of Ludacris’ “Saturday” the banger level of “Pakata” is well over 9000.

 All this is a long ass way to say, Pakata = muy duro.